moschi/gtt-charts/README.md

 ## Configuration options

 gttcharts allows for extensive configuration options.
-A example of the configuration file can be found [here](./appsettings.json).
+A example of a configuration file can be found [here](./example/appsettings.json).
 The configuration file named *appsettings.json* needs to be in the same directory as the executable.

 ### List of configurations options